 Two new therapies for the treatment of dry eye disease (DED) are being developed by Redwood Pharma.
 To reduce the effects of dry eye, they are targeted for use at different stages of treatment.
 RP501 is intended as a first-line treatment of DED in all sufferers, while RP101 will be positioned as a second-line treatment for the largest underserved segment of post-menopausal women with moderate-to-severe DED.

-New development program for mild dry eye based on IntelliGel platform
+New first-line treatment of DED based on IntelliGel platform